KyleMit/Presentations/UX/Outline.md

 Layouts and Natural mapping convey information to the user without any cognitive overhead.
 Labels and text require the user read and digest that information before it can be deployed, a step that many users will skip, regardless of whether they *should* or not.

 Labels - Last refuge of a design scoundrel.
 Expectations are much stronger than text and can be absorbed immediately without reading
-* Recyle Bin vs Trash Bin
+* Recycle Bin vs Trash Bin

-Create Distinct Visual Heirachy for master page layout
+Create Distinct Visual Hierarchy for master page layout

 Current Navigational state should be apparent to user (bread crumbs or active highlighting)